ITV3: 2013 rebranding

 In line with the corporate rebranding of ITV, ITV3 received a new look on 14 January 2013.
 The channel was described as the "keeper of ITV's treasured and timeless drama", with a new "midnight blue" logo and idents that feature stories told in shadow-puppet style animation inside glass bell jars.

 2022 rebranding

 In line with the launch of the streaming service ITVX, ITV3 received another new look on 15 November 2022.
-The logo is now coloured purple and uses idents that were cross-used across ITV1, ITV2, ITV4, and ITVBe with different views which reflect the channel's image and programming output.
+The logo is now coloured purple and uses idents that are cross-used across ITV1, ITV2, ITV4, and ITVBe with different views which reflect the channel's image and programming output.

 Viewership and programming

 The channel is mainly aimed at the over-35 audience, and its output consists of reruns of older ITV drama series, soap operas and sitcoms.
+The channel also broadcasts documentaries including programmes from Martin Clunes, Paul O'Grady and Food Travel show, World Kitchen.
+Between 2008 and 2012 in the daytime.
+ITV3 broadcast repeats of reality programmes which were originally broadcast on ITV1.
+The channel broadcast Daily Cooks Challenge in the afternoons between 2008-2012.
+In 2012, ITV3 broadcast both Countrywise and Countrywise Kitchen but it was only in January and April.

-During the 2007 Rugby World Cup, ITV3 broadcast some of the matches while ITV1 and ITV4 were showing live European football matches which were being played at the same time and in the days when ITV4 was an evenings only service, ITV3 broadcast live weekend coverage of the Tour de France, and more recently, the ITV Racing.
+During the 2007 Rugby World Cup, ITV3 broadcast some of the matches while ITV1 and ITV4 were showing live European football matches which were being played at the same time and in the days when ITV4 was an evenings-only service, ITV3 broadcast live weekend coverage of the Tour de France as well as the British Touring Car Championship, and more recently, the ITV Racing.
+In 2021, ITV3 broadcast the French Open Tennis while ITV4 shown British Touring Car Championship and while ITV4 shows EFL Highlights.
+ITV3 broadcasts some of ITV’s Snooker and Darts coverage.